luhaitu/tiny_world/README.md

 ## Features

-- Initializes with five humans.
+- Initializes with a handful of villagers.
-- Randomly spawns bushes and trees, some with berries.
-- Adds animals that can be hunted for food.
-- Provides a central storage where humans can deposit or retrieve food and equipment.
-- Hunger decreases over time; once empty health declines.
-Hungry humans look for food and can only eat items they carry or take from storage.
+- Spawns red and poisonous berry bushes as well as trees.
+- Rabbits provide food while wolves roam the map and may attack prey or villagers.
+- Central storage and houses are represented as buildings.
+- Hunger decreases over time; eating berries or meat restores it while poisonous berries hurt health.

 ## Project Structure

 - `index.html` - main simulation page
 - `js/main.js` - game logic
 - `css/style.css` - visual styling
+- `js/entities/` contains all entity classes organised by type:
+  - `human/` - `BaseHuman` and the `Villager` class
+  - `animal/` - `BaseAnimal`, `Rabbit` and `Wolf`
+  - `plant/` - `BasePlant`, `Tree`, `Bush`, `RedBerryBush`, `PoisonBerryBush`
+  - `building/` - `BaseBuilding`, `Storage` and `House`

 ## Getting Started